 Remember, if you have migraine, you do not have symptoms between attacks.
 It is the episodic nature of the symptoms (that is, they come and then go) that is typical of migraine.
 A headache that does not go, or other symptoms that do not go, are not due to migraine.

 Tension headaches are sometimes confused with migraine.
 These are the common headaches that most people have from time to time.
-See separate leaflet called 'Headaches - Tension-type'.
+See separate leaflet called Tension-type Headache for more details.
 Note: if you have migraine, you can also have tension headaches at different times to migraine attacks.

 What causes migraine?

 The cause is not clear.
-A theory that used to be popular was that blood vessels in parts of the brain go into spasm (become narrower) which accounted for the aura.
-The blood vessels were then thought to dilate (open wide) soon afterwards, which accounted for the headache.
+A theory that used to be popular was that blood vessels in parts of the brain become narrower (go into spasm) which accounted for the aura.
+The blood vessels were then thought to open wide (dilate) soon afterwards, which accounted for the headache.
 However, this theory is not the whole story and, indeed, may not even be a main factor.
 It is now thought that some chemicals in the brain increase in activity and parts of the brain may then send out confusing signals which cause the symptoms.
 The exact changes in brain chemicals are not known.
 It is also not clear why people with migraine should develop these changes.
 However, something may trigger a change in activity of some brain chemicals to set off a migraine attack.

 Migraine is not classed as an inherited condition.
 However, it often occurs in several members of the same family.
 So, there is probably some genetic factor involved.
 Therefore, you are more likely to develop migraine if you have one or more close relatives who have migraine.